Rudbeckia hirta - Key Growing Information

 USES: Excellent cut flower.
 Beds, pots, back of borders, or wild, meadow, and cottage gardens.

-Notes: Rudbeckia requires long days to initiate flowering and will continue to produce some, smaller blooms into the fall but on shortened stems of reduced quality.
+Note: Rudbeckia requires long days to initiate flowering and will continue to produce some, smaller blooms into the fall but on shortened stems of reduced quality.
 Deadheading increases blooms during summer production.
-Rudbeckia tolerates heat and drought.

 SCIENTIFIC NAME: Rudbeckia hirta